-- outlines an appropriate set of performance objectives - identifies activities in the Student's Book that you can use to check progression in these objectives - lists a range of ways to give appropriate feedback - gives suggestions for remedial activities
+- outlines an appropriate set of performance objectives - identifies activities in the Student's Book that you can use to check progression in these objectives - gives suggestions for remedial activities

 It also includes an objective, evidence-based log of each student's progress that you can use for your own lesson planning and to keep parents and other stakeholders informed.
 This log can be photocopied or downloaded from the Look website.